pouchdb/pouchdb/docs/api.md

 db.replicate.from(remoteDB, [options]);
 {% endhighlight %}

-**Notes:**
+### Replication events

+* `change` - The change event fires when the replication has written a new document.
-* The `'complete'` event only fires when you aren't doing live replication, or when live replication fails.
+* `complete` - The complete event fires when replication is completed or cancelled, in a live replication only cancelling the replication should trigger this event.
-* The `'uptodate'` event fires during live replication, when the target database is up-to-date and just idling, waiting for new changes.
+* `active` - This event fires when the replication is actively processing changes.
+* `paused(error)` - This event fires when the replication is paused, this is because it is a live replication waiting for changes, or it is waiting to retry a request due to an error.
-* The `'denied'` event fires for objects that could not be replicated because of validation or authorization errors.
+* `denied` - This event fires if a document failed to replicate due to validation or authorization errors.
-* The `'error'` event fires when an connection error occurs.
+* `error`` - This event is fired when the replication is stopped due to an unrecoverable failure.
+* `uptodate` *DEPRECATED* - This event fires when a live replication has caught up and is waiting on future changes, this should be replaced by using the `paused` event.

 #### Example Response: